skywalker0803r/ppo_pytorch_car_caring/README.md

 Use a two heads FCN to represent the actor and critic respectively.

-The actor outputs α\, β] for each actin as the parameters of Beta distribution.
+The actor outputs α, β] for each actin as the parameters of Beta distribution.

 <div align=center><img src="img/network.png" width="30%" /></div>